gmarik/mini-rails/README.md

 Gem Rails like Sinatra.

-Mini Rails is a fun-hack that tweaks Rails routing allowing defining actions in simples route definitions like match/get blocks.
+Mini Rails is a fun-hack that tweaks Rails routing allowing defining actions in simplest route definitions like match/get blocks.
 So it's Rails but feels like Sinatra.

 ## Example `config.ru`

 ```ruby
 require './lib/rails_mini'